Updated May 2022

 - Vegan Surf Camp (France)—Vegan Surf Camp is not a teenager-only camp, and underaged people have to be accompanied by an adult.
 However, a camp spokesperson states that many teenagers are at the camp and love the atmosphere.

 The Vegetarian Resource Group (VRG) lists many camps as vegetarian and/or veg-friendly (here).
-A new vegan-friendly camp since VRG published their guide in 2011 is Stomping Ground, ” an overnight camp dedicated to empathy, self-direction, and possibility located in the Catskill Mountains outside of Binghamton, New York.”
+A new vegan-friendly camp since VRG published their guide in 2011 is Stomping Ground, “an overnight camp dedicated to empathy, self-direction, and possibility located in the Catskill Mountains outside of Binghamton, New York.”
 Two others are Gold Arrow Camp, a traditional summer camp for boys and girls ages 6-14 located on Huntington Lake in California and Mountain Camp, a traditional co-ed summer resident camp near Lake Tahoe for campers entering 2nd-12th grades.
+Finally, there’s Camp Zeke, an overnight camp where kids celebrate healthy living through fitness, cooking (a vegan option is available at every meal), sports, farm-to-table gourmet food, and joyful Judaism, located in Lakewood, Pennsylvania, and Camp Takodah, an overnight YMCA camp in Richmond, New Hamphire that even lists a vegan menu.

 Keep in mind that you should always check with any camp you’re considering in order to make sure they still offer vegan-friendly meals and snacks.